greggcorp/greggcorp.github.io/_posts/2017-07-27-stability-priority.md

 When meeting with prospective players, Ainge and Stevens can talk up their talented roster.
 They can show off their facilities.
 But the calm of stability is a competitive advantage that few rival teams can match.

-What can other organizations learn from the model of stability established by the Celtics?
+So what makes for a stable organization?

-**The best organizations minimize upheaval**
+**Stable organizations minimize upheaval**

-Teams grow, as do layers of management.
-That’s normal.
-But if on a regular basis your organization is changing leadership, groups, team names, and titles, and if employees are often moving from manager to manager and team to team, your org is unstable.
+Steady leadership and a thoughtful division of labor and practices mitigate stress and churn.

-**The best organizations form a longterm strategy and execute it**
+**Stable organizations form and execute a longterm strategy**

 A solid strategy maximizes planning and minimizes surprise.
-It allows for the growth and development of individual contributors and managers.
-Poor strategies formed by shortsighted leadership stunt organizational growth.
-Repeated course correction leads to employee churn, and is a sign of a blighted and unstable company.
-Applicant beware.
+It allows for the growth and development of everyone from individual contributors to managers and executives.

-**The best organizations pace themselves**
+**Stable organizations pace themselves**

-The Celtics team goes through periods of winning and losing, but management doesn't make rash, reactionary decisions from game to game or from season to season.
-They stick to their plans and work toward their common goal.
-When an organization changes strategy, it’s also changing the workflows and workloads of everyone within that organization.
-Everyone must work faster and harder just to adjust, which will introduce exhaustion, burnout, and churn.
+Stability begets an implicit understanding of a normal workflow and workload for everyone within an organization.
+That steady workflow prevents exhaustion, burnout, and churn.

 Stability informs every facet of every part of an organization, and the best orgs make stability a priority.